 Students have the responsibility to exchange radiation monitors on a quarterly basis.
 Students have three days after notification to change monitors in the Division office.
 Failure to properly exchange monitors will result in suspension of the student from clinical activities until he or she is in compliance.

-If an incident involves injury directly to the student, the student must report to the UNC-CH Student Health Service or the local medical facility for medical treatment and formal release by medical personnel.
-A copy of the release must be placed in the student's file in the Division office.
+If an incident involves injury directly to the student, the student must report to UNC Campus Health or the local medical facility for medical treatment and formal release by medical personnel.
+A copy of the release must be placed in the student’s file in the Division office.
 All accidents or injuries involving a student in a clinical setting must be reported as soon as possible to the Clinical Coordinator.
-The supervising clinical staff in the clinical area should complete an incident report and state that the student was sent to Student Health Services for evaluation.
+The supervising clinical staff in the clinical area should complete an incident report and state that the student was sent to UNC Campus Health for evaluation.

 If the incident involves the student and a patient, a formal incident report from the clinical site must be completed by the supervising clinical staff and a copy must be submitted to the Division Director.

 In the case of serious illness or injury, permission to continue in the program is contingent on: a) a written statement from a qualified physician confirming the student’s ability to continue clinical and didactic studies (such a statement may be required as often as may be deemed appropriate and reasonable by the Division Director) and b) the judgment of the Clinical Coordinator that the student can carry out his assigned clinical education responsibilities without hazard to patients, self, or others.

 As stated in the program policies and procedures, a student whose physical health or mental well-being changes significantly (including pregnancy) should report this change to the Division Director.